aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

 ### Drawing an SVG file

 What is SVG?
 Scalable Vector Graphics a.k.a SVG is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
 In older IE browsers, such kind of files is not supported at all.
-If you're a designer, or an illustrator who usually used Adobe Illustration as one of your drawing tools, you may be already similar with those kinds of pictures.
+If you're a designer, or an illustrator who usually used Adobe Illustration as one of your drawing tools, you may be already similar with those kinds of graphics.
 What the main difference is, an SVG is scalable and lossless, opposed to other formats of pictures.

+Note that, generally pictures with SVG formats are called as **graphics**, while those with any other formats are called as **images**.

 #### Extracting data from an SVG file